Katherine K. Chen

-Prof. Chen's most recent research examines how organizations in an organizational field collectively manage uncertainty wrought by policy changes, fiscal crisis, and unexpected exogenous shocks such as natural disasters.
+Prof. Chen's recent research examines how organizations in an organizational field collectively manage uncertainty wrought by policy changes, fiscal crisis, and unexpected exogenous shocks such as natural disasters.
 To understand how organizations collectively innovate (or maintain the status quo), Prof. Chen is studying the coordination efforts of organizations undertaking a not-yet-familiar mission of helping older adults "age in place" in their homes rather than moving to retirement homes or nursing facilities.
 This project also includes in-depth ethnographic research of innovative organizations that attempt to change images of aging and strengthen neighborly bonds.

 Prof. Chen received her Ph.D. and M.A. in Sociology from Harvard University and an A.M. in Sociology and an A.B. in Human Biology from Stanford University.
-She is assistant professor in sociology at The City College of New York and the Graduate Center, the City University of New York.
+She is associate professor in sociology at The City College of New York and the Graduate Center, the City University of New York.

 A.B. and A.M.
 Stanford University

 Methods and Techniques of Sociological Research (required methods course for sociology majors),

 Foundations of Sociological Theory (required theory course for sociology majors),

 Contemporary Issues in the Workplace,

 Organizations and Collective Action (Sociology of Organizations),